 ClassificationThis section has been translated automatically.

-It seems to become apparent that a classification of IgA-negative leukocytoclastic vasculitis into:
+It seems to be emerging that in IgA-negative leukocytoclastic vasculitides a classification is useful into:

 - LcV without systemic involvement (cutaneous LcV).